ImperialSquid/ImperialSquid.github.io/_posts/2021-07-28-Multimon-Part-1.md

 ## The Types
 While it may seem easier to collect the types for each pokémon one by one, this ends up being **far** slower than collecting all the pokémon of each type and *then* flipping it the other way since there are less than two dozen types and several hundred pokémon!

 To acheive this, I keep getting the pokemon for each type until I get an error, then using the pokemon in the list for that type, I make a dictionary mapping pokemon to their types.
-The pseudo code for this is below:
+The pseudocode for this is below:

 ```
 type_id = 0
-type_index = dict() # will eventualy form a dictionary that looks like: {poke1: [type11, type12], poke2: [type21, type22], ...}
+type_index = dict()
+# will eventualy form a dictionary that looks like:
+# {poke1: [type11, type12], poke2: [type21, type22], ...}
 WHILE TRUE:
 	TRY:
 		type = GET type name using pokebase